Sylvester Turner: Public education

 In 2004, he voted against a measure that would have scaled "back benefits for future public school employees and discourag[ed] early retirement."
 He was also critical of investment managers for the Teachers Retirement Fund for taking over $8.2 million in bonuses while the state was slashing funding for education and the system's investments continued to struggle.
 In 2011, Turner voted against a measure that would have implemented a 6 percent cut to education funding for all schools in Texas, a move that equated to a $4 billion education funding cut.
 As a member of the legislature, Turner voted against a measure that would allow school districts to lower their salaries, implement furlough days, and increase student-teacher classroom ratios.
 He also opposed a corporate tax break that many legislators, in the Texas House of Representatives, believed would hurt public school funding.

 Immigration

-Texas has banned sanctuary cities, but Mayor Turner said that Houston will not assist ICE agents with immigration raids.